cgreen-devs/cgreen/BUILDING.md

 === cgreen-runner ===

-The `cgreen-runner` can be compiled and linked without errors, but, again, at this time, with the libcgreen.dll in the path, it starts ok, but cannot load any libraries.
+The `cgreen-runner` can be compiled and linked without errors, but, again, at this time, with the libcgreen.dll in the path (remember to ". setup.sh"), it starts ok and can load libraries.
+But since the underlying runner fails, so does `cgreen-runner`.

 ==== Prerequisite: dlfcn =====